Reviews You Can Rely On

 Our Analysis and Test Results

 The De'Longhi Stilosa will jump out as an affordable alternative to many of the expensive espresso machines in the class.
-However, this device makes so-so espressos and cappuccinos due to its thin, bitter brew and stiff steamed milk.
-There are several other issues with the machine that make it a poor choice but suffice it to say that your money is better spent elsewhere.
+However, this device makes so-so espressos and cappuccinos due to its thin, bitter brew and subpar steamed milk.
+Far from perfect, this machine can still perform the basics and will appeal to those who want to save a buck.

 Performance Comparison